rdodson41/dot-files_deprecated/README.md

     $ make install

-Use `make update` to pull changes to the local repository and update the configuration files in your home directory:
+Use `make pull install` to update the local repository and install the updated configuration files to your home directory:

-    $ make update
+    $ make pull install

 ## Uninstallation